kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

   ...
 ```

-To confirm the upgrade worker is running, use the following command:
+Confirm the upgrade worker is running with the following command:

 ```console
 $ kubectl get pod -A | grep -i upgrade default              cc-customcluster-upgrade                                1/1     Running     0               18s
 ```

-## Delete the k8s cluster for VMs
+## Delete the k8s cluster for on-premise servers

-If you no longer need cluster on VMs and want to delete the cluster, you only need to delete the cluster object.
+If you no longer need the cluster on on-premise servers and want to delete the cluster, just delete the cluster object.

 ### Find the cluster resource